• About

 The IP camera is connected directly to the network, just like any other network device.
 The network camera captures images the same way any digital camera does.
 What makes it different is its ability to compress the files and transmit them over a network.

 What is an IP camera?An NVR is a program that can store video from IP cameras and allow for the viewing of multiple cameras at once.
-It is similar to a DVR, but while a traditional DVR is responsible for encoding and processing video from component cameras, an NVR depends on the cameras to encode their video, simply storing it and allowing for centralized remote viewing.

 The benefits of an IP Camera